-Route 1: Broadway Bridge to/from Williams/Vancouver Corridor and Tillamook Neighborhood Greenway
+Route 1: Broadway Bridge to/ from Williams/ Vancouver Corridor and Tillamook Neighborhood Greenway

-The Revised Build Alternative would have better route directness for westbound pedestrians than the Build Alternative and No-Build Alternative in the Broadway Bridge to/from Williams/Vancouver Corridor and Tillamook Neighborhood Greenway route because of the improved pedestrian facilities on N Vancouver Avenue between N Hancock Street and N Broadway.
+The Revised Build Alternative would have better route directness for westbound pedestrians than the Build Alternative and No-Build Alternative in the Broadway Bridge to/ from Williams/ Vancouver Corridor and Tillamook Neighborhood Greenway route because of the improved pedestrian facilities on N Vancouver Avenue between N Hancock Street and N Broadway.
 Eastbound pedestrians in this corridor would traverse the same number of ramp terminals as the No-Build (0) and two less than the Build Alternative (2).
-The Revised Build Alternative intersection quality of this route would be lower for northbound pedestrian users compared to the Build Alternative due to the double right-hand turn, higher traffic volume, and elimination of the northern crossing at the intersection of N Williams Avenue and NE Weidler Street.
-The Revised Build Alternative would have all signal-controlled turns and would not allow right turns on red, thus reducing impacts to pedestrian Interval signal timing.
-Intersection quality would increase for westbound pedestrians under the Revised Build Alternative compared to the No-Build Alternative due to the relocation of the southbound offramp to N Williams Avenue.
+The Revised Build Alternative intersection quality of this route would be similar or better for northbound pedestrian users compared to the Build Alternative.
+The Revised Build Alternative would have all signal-controlled turns and would not allow right turns on red, thus reducing impacts to pedestrian crossings- Intersection quality would increase for westbound pedestrians under the Revised Build Alternative to the relocation of the southbound exit ramp to N Williams Avenue.

-The Revised Build Alternative would have increased route directness for westbound bikers when compared to the No-Build Alternative and Build Alternatives in the Broadway Bridge to/from Williams/Vancouver Corridor and Tillamook Neighborhood Greenway route with because of the improved bicycle facilities on N Vancouver Avenue between N Hancock Street and N Broadway.
+The Revised Build Alternative would have increased route directness for westbound bicyclers when compared to the No-Build Alternative and Build Alternatives in the Broadway Bridge to/from Williams/Vancouver Corridor and Tillamook Neighborhood Greenway route with because of the improved bicycle facilities on N Vancouver Avenue between N Hancock Street and N Broadway.
 Under the Revised Build Alternative, southbound cyclists would take the protected facilities on N Vancouver Avenue directly down to N Broadway instead of taking N Flint Avenue (under the No-Build Alternative) or the Hancock-Dixon connector (under the Build Alternative).
-Eastbound cyclists would have increased separation from motorists with the improved bike facilities on NE Weidler Street compared to the Build Alternative and similar separation as the No-Build Alternative.
+Eastbound cyclists would have increased separation from motorists with the improved bicycle facilities on NE Weidler Street compared to the Build Alternative and similar separation as the No-Build Alternative.
 Cyclists would be required to traverse the same number of ramp terminals as the Build and No-Build Alternatives.
 Bicycle delay would be higher under the Revised Build Alternative compared to the No-Build Alternative due to the additional signal at the intersection of N Hancock Street and N Williams Avenue.

-Route 2: Broadway Bridge to/from Lloyd
+Route 2: Broadway Bridge to/ from Lloyd